Administrative Policies and Procedures Manual - Policy 3500: Wage and Salary Administration

 4.3.4.
 Grade Change Because of Market Study

-Periodically a market study of job families will be conducted.
-Jobs may be upgraded if data shows that they have fallen below the designated market.
+Periodically, a market study of job families will be conducted.
+Jobs may be upgraded if data show that they have fallen below the designated market.
 Increases will not be given for general market driven upgrades unless individual salaries fall below the new minimum for the pay range.

 4.3.5.
 Grade Change Because of Career Ladder

 A career ladder is a planned progression to a new job, usually at a higher grade, that is negotiated between an employee and his or her manager.
 The completion of the career ladder may result in a salary increase that must be authorized by HR.

 4.4.
 Acting or Interim Appointments and Temporary In-range Adjustments

 It is expected that employees will occasionally perform duties above and below their grade or classification.
 If an employee is assigned to perform all of the key duties of a higher graded position over an extended period of time, the employee should be appointed to an acting or interim position in accordance with Section 3.8 of UAP 3210 ("Staff Recruitment and Hiring").
 An employee who has assumed some, but not all, of the duties of a higher graded position may be awarded a temporary in-range adjustment within the pay range for his or her current position for a period not exceeding six (6) months.
 The additional assignments must be a significant portion of the position and must be performed for an extended period of time.
 These increases must be authorized by HR.